ziyangwang007/Mamba-UNet/README.md

 2. Q: Network Block: What is the network block you used?
 What is the difference between Mamba-XXXNet?

-A: I understand that there are so many Mamba related papers now, such as Vision Mamba, Visual Mamba, SegMemba...
+A: I understand that there are so many Mamba related papers now, such as Vision Mamba, Visual Mamba, SegMamba...
 In this project, I integrate VMamba into U-shape network.
 The reference of VMamba is: Liu, Yue, et al. "Vmamba: Visual state space model." arXiv preprint arXiv:2401.10166 (2024).

 3. Q: Concurrent Work: I found similar work about the integration of Mamba into UNet.